I’ve Received a Wind-Up Notice. What Does this Mean and What Do I Do?

 So whilst you aren’t obligated to cease trading immediately, you do need to respond within the given time frame or your company will be ordered to be liquidated by the court.
 On the date specified on your wind-up notice, the court will order your business be wound up and a liquidator will be appointed to sell the business assets and distribute the proceeds to your creditors.

-If your company is placed into liquidation, whether it’s because you did nothing in response to the wind-up notice or because after voluntary administration liquidation was decided upon, as a company director, you’ll lose control over the business.
+If your company is placed into liquidation, the directors will lose control of the business.
+This happens whether you have failed to respond to the wind-up notice or as a result of placing the company into voluntary administration.
 The liquidator will sell the company’s assets to pay creditors, and the company will be shut down.

 Contact our expert team today

-Australian Debt Solvers has helped numerous businesses through this process – even where the company thought they had lost the lot!
-Regardless of what you’re currently facing, the first step is to discuss your situation with a qualified expert today, so you can make the right decisions moving forward.
-But don’t delay.
-The faster you act on your own behalf and take charge of the situation, the better your outcome could be.
+Australian Debt Solvers has helped numerous businesses through this process including many who thought they had lost the lot!
+Regardless of what you’re currently facing, the first step is to discuss your situation with a qualified expert.
+Time is of the essence and acting quickly will likely mean that you have additional options.

 Contact us on 1300 789 449 to discuss your business’ wind-up notice today.